Gerunds are words that are formed from verbs but act as nouns.

-The word swim is a verb.
-Swimming is a verb with an -ing ending acting as a noun.
+The word laugh is a verb.
+Laughing is a verb with an -ing ending acting as a noun.
 It is the subject of this sentence.

 Tip: Words that are formed from verbs but don't act as verbs are called verbals.
 There are two other types of verbals: participles and infinitives.